Marzogh/SPIMemory/docs/api/functions/getcapacity.md

 - Using random address upper bound equal to capacity without considering payload size.
 - Assuming same capacity across all user hardware variants.

+## Choosing Between Similar APIs

+- Use `getCapacity()` for dynamic bounds-safe code.
+- Use constants only when targeting one fixed chip SKU.
+- Combine with payload size checks to avoid end-of-chip overruns.

 ## Example

 ```cpp